The Governor of Papua New Guinea's Morobe province, Luther Wenge, has called on the people to petition Parliament to legalise prostitution.

 But it sounds like Copacabana is more in need of beach cleansing.

 Cristina Reis, the president of one Copacabana residents' association said: The identity of the neighbourhood, its history, is dying.
 Our beach is totally polluted, the water is dirty and the pavements are full of holes.
 If you want to go out

 and have a beer with your friends, everyone thinks they have to go home early because of the violence, because of the thieves.
 Things are ugly.

 Plans to pump life back into Copacabana also include a ฃ200,000 project for an odour control system that will supposedly combat the stench of sewage from a nearby treatment plant with the fragrance of eucalyptus and jasmine.

-trafficking is normal and this permanent stench on the main postcard of the city is normal.
+drug trafficking is normal and this permanent stench on the main postcard of the city is normal.
 Nobody ... spends 10 [or] 12 hours on a plane ... and comes here to see such lamentable things and suffer this unpleasant smell.
-We are trying to reverse
+We are trying

 They say sex sells, but erotic trade federation official Uwe Kaltenberg is asking the German government for financial help as sex shop owners and erotic film makers feel the pinch in tough economic times.

 Economic aid would be judicious, Kaltenberg was quoted as saying by German newspaper Westdeutsche Allgemeine Zeitung.
 Consisting primarily of small and medium-sized outfits, Germany’s sex sector could use financial aid for things